Every moving company business needs insurance. Knowing which type of insurance you need and the best place to get it is the next step.

 You may be able to acquire general liability insurance at a discounted rate by purchasing it as part of a business owner’s policy (BOP) rather than as a standalone policy.
 A BOP is a more comprehensive solution that includes multiple forms of coverage, such as business interruption and property insurance.

-Other Types Of Coverage Moving Companies Need
+Other Types of Coverage Moving Company Businesses Need

 While general liability is the most important type of insurance to have, there are several other forms of coverage you should be aware of.
 Below are some other types of insurance all moving companies should obtain: